The newly renovated National Geographic Explorer

 Main deck cabins toward the bow haveone or two portholes and a writing desk.
 Most cabins have two lower single beds, but cabins 303-306 have one queen.
 (188 square feet)

-Category 2: Main deck cabins at mid-ship with a luminous oval window, an armchair and configurable beds: two single beds, two beds converted to a queen-size bed, or a queen size bed.
-(180 square feet)
+Main deck cabins at mid-ship with one large window, a writing desk and two lower single beds, some of which can convert to a queen-size bed (171 square feet)

 Cabins throughout the main deck with one large window, two sitting chairs with a small table, ample storage, writing desk and two lower single beds, some of which can convert to a queen-size bed (210-312 square feet)

 Cabins on the veranda and upper decks have two lower single beds and at least one large window.
 Upper deck cabins 217, 226 and 228 feature one queen-size bed.
 All cabins feature climate controls.
 (168-192 square feet)

 Spacious upper level deck cabins feature a balcony with sliding glass doors, one queen-size bed, a writing desk and chairs.
 Cabin 221 has two lower single beds that can convert to an Olympic-sized queen.
 All cabins feature climate controls.
 (172 square feet)

 Two spacious veranda deck suites can be converted into triples.
 Each has two lower single beds that can be converted into a queen, plus a writing desk and chairs.
 Bathrooms have twin sinks.
 (355 square feet)